 Maritime Engineering, Nordic Master's programme

-Lärande och ledarskap (Learning and Leadership on Swedish website)
+Lärande och ledarskap (Learning and Leadership, language of instruction: Swedish)